bostelk/cp437/README.md

 cp437
 =====

-HTML5 renderer for IBMs code page 437.
+canvas font-renderer for your roguelikes.